FC Hegelmann

 Futbolo klubas Hegelmann, commonly known as Hegelmann, is a Lithuanian professional football club located in Raudondvaris in Kaunas district.
 Before January 2022, the club was named FC Hegelmann Litauen.
-They play in the A Lyga, the first tier of Lithuanian football.
+They play in the TOPLYGA, the first tier of Lithuanian football.

 History

 The club was founded under the name FC Hegelmann Litauen at the beginning of 2009 by Hegelmann Transporte, a German-owned freight forwarding and logistics company.
 Hegelmann refers to the family name of Anton Hegelmann and Litauen means Lithuania in German.
 In January 2022, the club changed its logo and official name to FC Hegelmann, dropping and dropped the word Litauen.

 FC Hegelmann started in the lower Lithuanian divisions but reached first place in the 2018 II Lyga and got promoted to the I Lyga, the second-highest league.
 The club reached 7th place in 2019 LFF I Lyga.
 Despite this fact, the club lodged an application to play in A Lyga in 2020.
 The club later withdrew the application and remained in the second division.
 In the 2020 season, the club reached second place in the I Lyga and got promoted to the A Lyga.

 In January 2021, Andrius Skerla was introduced as the new head coach, replacing Artūras Ramoška.
 Hegelmann finished their debut season in the Lithuanian top division in fifth place.

 In the 2022 Lithuanian Football Cup, the club beat FK Panevėžys in the semi-finals to reach the cup final for the first time.
 The final was lost 1–2 after extra time against FK Žalgiris.
 In the 2022 A Lyga season, Hegelmann Club finished in fourth place and qualified for the first qualification round for the 2023–24 UEFA Europa Conference League.
 In the first European game in its history, the club played against Macedonian club KF Shkupi.
 The away game resulted in a goalless draw, but Hegelmann lost the home game 0–5 and dropped out of the competition.
 They finished the 2023 A Lyga in fifth position.

-In July 2023, Judan Ali was introduced as the Technical Director of the club and the Head Coach of the Women's Senior Team, In Alis debut season in the Lithuanian top division he took the team from bottom to a 3rd place finish and qualification to the UEFA Conference league 2025 as the Technical Advisor to the club.